agrista/odoo-mis-builder/mis_builder/readme/USAGE.rst

 To configure this module, you need to:

-* Go to Accounting > Configuration > MIS Reporting > MIS Report Templates where you can create report templates by defining KPI's.
+* Go to Accounting > Configuration > MIS Reports > MIS Report Templates where you can create report templates by defining KPI's.
 KPI's constitute the rows of your reports.
 Such report templates are time independent.